secnot/django-param-field/README.md

 ```

 See this [blog post](http://www.secnot.com/django-param-field-en.html) for a longer
-tutorial, that includes an example on how to handle File and Image fields.
+tutorial that includes an example on how to handle File and Image fields.

 ## Syntax